kdesai2018/ultimate-hackathon-starting-guide/post-hackathon/README.md

 ## 3. Blog / Recount your experience

-Congrats, you know exactly what is to become of your project and what your future plans are regarding its scope!
-Recount your experience to others, tag the host (us Freetail Hackers) on your social media, and let us know how we did or how we could have done better!
-Or, if you just want to maintain a lower profile, write an article talking about your product and its functionalities.
-You do not need to publish it, but iwriting it is great way to wrap up the hackathon and see how your hardwork payed off!
+Good work!
+You know exactly what is to become of your project and what your future plans are regarding its scope!
+Recount your experience to others, tag the hackathon organizers (we are @freetailhackers) on your social media, and let us know how they did and/or what they could have improved on!
+Another option is to write an article talking about your product and its functionalities.
+A lot of employers like seeing posts like these on sites like LinkedIn, since they demonstrate your ability to build functional products with a team in a stressful situation.

+If you want to keep a lower profile, you do not need to publish your article.
+Just writing it is great way to wrap up the hackathon and see how your hard work paid off!